Culture of Gibraltar: Sport

 The Ministry for Sport, headed by the Hon Edwin Reyes, Minister for Sport and Culture, is responsible for sports policy matters and the provision of support to educational establishments and the governing bodies of sport in Gibraltar.

 Under the chairmanship of the Minister, a Gibraltar Sports Advisory Council has been set up to advise the Government of Gibraltar on all matters relating to sport.

-The Government recognizes the benefits derived from participation in sports and recreational activities.
+The Government recognises the benefits derived from participation in sports and recreational activities.
 Importance is given to the availability of suitable facilities for the practice of sport.
 There are a large number of Sports facilities in Gibraltar, of varying standards.
 These provide opportunities for residents and visitors alike to enjoy sport as a recreation and for the serious sports enthusiasts to improve standards and participate in local and International events.

 There are, at the moment, eighteen Gibraltar Sports Associations that have gained official recognition from their respective International Governing Bodies.
 Others, including the Gibraltar National Olympic Committee, have submitted applications for recognition which are being considered.

 In late 1999 a Sports Development Unit was set up to assist Gibraltar governing bodies of sport and Educational establishments to improve standards.

 Gibraltar's resident population is active in sport and standards are, by and large, rather high, in relation to Gibraltar's population.
 Participation in officially recognised or other sports events, abroad or in Gibraltar, is welcomed by Gibraltar sports persons.

 Gibraltar's sports facilities are also being used by foreign sports persons for 'warm-weather' training.
-This practice is being encouraged and more and better facilities are projected in order to improve the product for locals and visitors alike.
+This practice is being encouraged and more and better facilities are projected to improve the product for locals and visitors alike.